AFutureDev/MusicWorldApp/README.md

 # Music World App
-Application is created with React Native CLI.
+Front End is developed with React Native CLI and used AWS Amplify as Back End.

 The application is developed and improved on the spotify principle.